-It cost money to make money.
-And when it comes to Etsy fees in 2022, that saying rings true.
-That’s because Etsy now charges sellers higher fees than ever before.
-So if you want to make a living on Etsy’s global marketplace, you’ll have to pay your share of Etsy fees in the process.
+It costs money to make money.
+And when it comes to Etsy fees in 2023, that saying rings true.
+That’s because Etsy fees will undoubtedly dig into your profits, even if they’re lower than other online marketplaces.
+So if you want to make a living on Etsy’s global marketplace, you’ll have to price your products accordingly.

-Etsy fees in 2022 are a mandatory cost of conducting business on Etsy.
-Yes, it can be annoying when those pesky fees dip into your hard-earned profits.
-But in the grand scheme of running an online business, those fees play a bigger role than you might think.
+Etsy fees are mandatory for all sellers.
+So yes, it can be annoying when those pesky fees dip into your hard-earned profits.
+But those fees play a more significant role in running an online business than you might think.

-In order to understand Etsy fees in 2022, you must first understand the role fees play in your business, and how they affect your profit margins and pricing strategy.
+To understand Etsy fees in 2023, you must first understand the role fees play in your business and how they affect your profit margins/pricing strategy.

 Be warned: If you just started selling, Etsy fees can be a bit confusing and add up quickly.
 Still, don’t let this deter you from selling on Etsy in the first place.
 Etsy is one of the most affordable online marketplaces to sell your handmade and vintage items while giving you access to millions of global shoppers.

 Without further ado, let’s look at the different Etsy fees sellers are required to pay in 2023:

 Etsy charges you to make your products available to their audience.
 They do this through a flat rate of $0.20 per listing each time you publish a product on Etsy.

 If you create a single listing for products with different variations (like multiple sizes or colors), you’ll be charged a listing fee each time a new item is sold.